JohannesBergerSiroky/JohnOS/README.md

 This makes sure that files and loops associated with it are deleted.
-You may want to have the terminal opened and type ./runimageonqemu.sh again to run the OS again, before typing ./cleanimage.sh. clean.sh is used to clean up and quit.
+You may want to have the terminal opened and type ./runimageonqemu.sh again to run the OS again, before typing ./cleanimage.sh. cleanimage.sh is used to clean up and quit.
 To run the OS again: simply repeat the abovementioned process.